ViragJain3010/3D_Portfolio_Site/Readme.md

 - React.js
 - styled-components
-- react-scroll (for smooth scrolling)
 - WebGL (for 3D visuals)
+  - glTF Pipeline
+  - gltfjsx
 <!-- ...
 (Add other technologies you used) -->

 # Contributing